Shortest Edit Path Crossover: A Theory-driven Solution to the Permutation Problem in Evolutionary Neural Architecture Search: Discussion and Future Work

 \section{Discussion and Future Work}

 To the best of our knowledge, this paper presents the first theoretical analysis on evolutionary NAS.
-In addition to the SEP crossover operator itself, the definitions, assumptions, lemmas and theorems can form a foundation for future theoretical work on evolutionary NAS.
+In addition to the SEP crossover operator itself, the definitions, assumptions, lemmas and theorems can form a foundation for future theory development.
 The work thus deepens our understanding of the behaviors of EAs and provides useful insights toward developing better evolutionary NAS methods.

 Although the advantage of the SEP crossover over mutation is demonstrated both theoretically and empirically, it does not mean that mutation should be avoided.
 To make any crossover operators work, diversity in the population is important.
 Mutation is critical in introducing new architectures into the population, thereby increasing and maintaining diversity.
-Search that takes advantage of both a proper crossover and mutation, such as RE augmented with SEP, is likely to be most effective.
+Search that takes advantage of both a proper crossover and mutation, such as RE augmented with SEP, is likely to be the most effective.

 The theoretical results show that the standard crossover is not as good as mutation in terms of expected improvement.
 This conclusion is consistent with observations in prior literature: Applying crossover without resolving the permutation problem may simply make search less efficient.
-On the other hand, the theoretical and empirical advantage of the SEP crossover demonstrates that crossover can indeed help evoluionary search in NAS problems if the permutation problem can be avoided.
+On the other hand, the advantage of the SEP crossover demonstrates that crossover can indeed help evolutionary search in NAS problems if the permutation problem can be avoided.

+The computational cost of the SEP crossover depends on the calculation of GED between two parent graphs.
+Appendix~\ref{subsec:add_ged_time} reports the computation time for exact GED calculation in the NAS experiments.
+This cost is still negligible compared to the training and evaluation of an architecture, which may take several GPU hours or even days.
+GED calculation is therefore not the computation bottleneck for existing NAS problems.
+Moreover, analysis in Section~\ref{subsec:error_GED} suggests that the SEP crossover is robust to inaccurate GED calculation, and that if needed, approximate methods can be used to further reduce its computational costs.

-Future directions include: (1) further analyzing the effect of errors in GED calculation.
-That is, if an approximate GED calculation method is used to save computational cost, how will it affect the performance of the SEP crossover?
-(2) Applying the SEP crossover to more evolutionary NAS approaches and large-scale real-world NAS problems.
-(3) Applying the SEP crossover to other types of graph search/optimization problems, thus evaluating it as a general solution to optimization problems that involve graph search.
+Future directions include: (1) Developing a generative model that can output the offspring architecture for SEP crossover given two parents directly without a GED calculation; (2) applying the SEP crossover to more evolutionary NAS approaches and large-scale real-world NAS problems; and (3) applying the SEP crossover to other types of graph search/optimization problems, thus evaluating it as a general solution to optimization problems that involve graph search.